-Moscow is bitterly cold during the winter, but a visit to this Russian capital during February is especially romantic.
-After all, Moscow (and Russia) is so fondly portrayed in film and literature during the winter months—think Saint Basil's Cathedral, traditional Russian dress, hearty food, and warming vodka—that visiting during February, as frigid as it may be, almost seems to be a requirement.
+Moscow is bitterly cold during the winter, but a visit to this Russian capital during February can actually be very romantic.
+After all, Moscow (and the rest of Russia) is so fondly portrayed in film and literature during the winter months—think Saint Basil's Cathedral, traditional Russian dress, hearty food, and body-warming vodka—that visiting during February, as frigid as it may be, almost seems to be a requirement.

 The city does experience extremely cold winters, and February is no exception.
 But, if you can brave the snow, you'll uncover a city filled with plenty of charms, ranging from incredible baroque buildings to world-class art museums and more.